-The Add Data widget enables you to add data to the map by searching for layers in ArcGIS Online or Portal for ArcGIS content, entering URLs, or uploading local files.
+The Add Data widget enables you to add data to the map by searching for layers in ArcGIS content, entering URLs, or uploading local files.
 In this way, you can temporarily add layers to and remove layers from the map.
 However, you can't save the layers to the map.

 Configure the Add Data widget